TraanQuang1509/RTR/Report/week4.md

   - **MAV_CMD_DO_CHANGE_SPEED**: Sets the desired maximum speed in meters/second (only).
 Both the speed-type and throttle settings are ignored.
     - Param2: Target speed (m/s).
     - See example in Pymavlink [here](https://github.com/TraanQuang1509/RTR/blob/main/Report/Mavlink%20example/speed.py)

+  - **MAV_CMD_MISSION_START**: This command can be used to start a mission when the Copter is on the ground in AUTO mode.
+If the vehicle is already in the air then the mission will start as soon as you switch into AUTO mode (so this command is not needed/ignored).
+This allows a GCS/companion computer to start a mission in AUTO without raising the throttle.
+    - The parameters are all ignored.
+    - See example in Pymavlink [here](https://github.com/TraanQuang1509/RTR/blob/main/Report/Mavlink%20example/mission.py)